-Everybody has their favorite hole-in-the-wall spot.
-A quaint dive bar, a hamburger stand with questionable health inspector records, an old Mason hall serving strong coffee, or in our case, a literal hole in the wall serving excellent Hawaiian lunch favorites.
-Say aloha to LoHi's best new poke stop: Ohana Island Kitchen.
+Everybody has their favorite hole-in-the-wall spot: a quaint dive bar, a hamburger stand with questionable health inspector records, an old Mason hall serving strong coffee.
+We came to love Ohana Island Kitchen when it was a literal hole in the wall: a window-font station in a shared space on a quiet corner just west of The Platte River.
+Thanks to much-deserved success, it has since evolved into a full-scale operation serving excellent Hawaiian lunch favorites from its own shop (across the street from the hole in the wall).
+Say aloha to Denver's best poke stop: Ohana Island Kitchen.

 We've been wondering when the poke bowl craze was going to hit Denver, and we couldn't be more pleased with this showing from Ohana.
 It's super simple: fresh tuna and good rice.
 Get to it before they sell out (usually by around 2pm).